 - Tonsillitis: If the tonsils are red and swollen and it is difficult to swallow, there may be an infection in the tonsils.
 Tonsillitis is often accompanied by a fever.

-- Strep throat: Intense pain in the throat or at the back of the mouth could be caused by strep throat.
+- Strep throat: This is one type of tonsillitis that can cause intense pain in the throat or at the back of the mouth.
 Like tonsillitis, strep throat often causes a fever.

 - Gum disease and tooth decay: Pain in the teeth and gums can radiate to the jaw, ear, or even the throat.
 Untreated infections in the teeth and gums can spread throughout the mouth, and even to other areas of the body.